Lucy-829928/ECE350-Lab/feedback-2/Lab2_Report_sub11.md

-PASS: k_mem_dealloc coalesced with a free block after it deallocating 0x2000848c, which is after a free block testing if 12 bytes can fit at 0x2000844c k_mem_alloc returned unexpected pointer 0x20008550
+PASS: k_mem_dealloc coalesced with a free block after it deallocating 0x2000848c, which is after a free block testing if 12 bytes can fit at 0x2000844c
-FAIL: k_mem_dealloc did not coalesce with a free block before it deallocating 0x200083ec, which is between two free blocks testing if 12 bytes can fit at 0x200083cc
+PASS: k_mem_dealloc coalesced with a free block before it deallocating 0x200083ec, which is between two free blocks testing if 12 bytes can fit at 0x200083cc
 PASS: k_mem_dealloc coalesced with two free blocks